 Cautions with other medicines

-You should not take adalimumab with medicines that can increase the risk of serious infections:
+Do not take adalimumab with medicines that can increase the risk of serious infections, including:

 HealthUnlocked contains information from NHS Digital, licensed under the current version of the Open Government Licence